 CIGNA also provides coverage for long-term disability.
 This coverage is available after one year of service.
 However, this waiting period will be waived upon certification of coverage under a group long term total disability plan with the employee’s prior employer if coverage was in effect within 30 days of the Barnard date of hire.

 After an elimination period of 180 days, the policy will pay 60% of the disabled employee’s salary up to a maximum of $5,000 per month for the period of total disability.
 These payments will be reduced by any benefits payable from Social Security, Workers Compensation, and any benefits payable under the College’s short term disability program.
 Benefits continue up to age 65 if the disability commences prior to age 60.
 If the disability commences after age 60, the period will depend on complex provisions the details of which are available from the Office of Human Resources.

 In addition, CIGNA will make appropriate contributions to the employee’s Basic Retirement Annuity (see below) during the period of total disability.

 Employees are covered by a CIGNA group term life policy with an Accidental Death and Dismemberment (AD&D) rider.
-The face amount of an employee’s coverage equals annual base salary rounded up to the next highest thousand dollars.
+The face amount of an employee’s coverage equals two times their annual base salary rounded up to the next highest thousand dollars.
 The most important feature of the AD&D rider is that it provides the beneficiary (ies) double the face amount of the policy if the covered employee dies as a result of an accident.

 Inception - The life insurance benefit begins on the first day of the month following completion of one full month of employment.